Searching for Interpretation / Translation

 Follow-up case management services for individuals recently housed by the City of Toronto, by referral from City of Toronto outreach service

-Information and referral, advice on tenant rights and responsibilities, eviction prevention, drop-in Tuesday mornings
+Housing help, including information and referral, advice on tenant rights and responsibilities, eviction prevention, drop-in Tuesday mornings

 - promotes affordable housing options